jjpickering10/CI-MS2-PokerQuiz/README.md

 ## Features

 - Responsive on all device sizes.
-- Dark and light theme with toggle button that is consitent throughout site.
+- Dark and light theme with toggle button that is consistent throughout site.
 - Animation throughout site.
 - Able to save score and view on score board.
 - Various about game modals, with rules and direct links to games.